Select Page

 Shaily Gandhi

-Enhancing Disaster Response with AI-Powered Social Media Analytics: Insights from the TEMA Project
+Enhancing Disaster Response with Social Media Analytics

 The convergence of data science and social science offers unprecedented opportunities to address pressing societal challenges, with disaster management being a prime example.
 The TEMA project, funded by the European Union, seeks to revolutionise natural disaster management by harnessing the power of artificial intelligence for real-time analysis of extreme data, including geosocial media content.